LovingXiaobing/NRegFreeCom/README.md

 ## Build and deployment

-* `NRegFreeCom` is redistributable managed library, can be build in Release and Debug mode ShardDevelop or Visual Studio 2010 SP1.
+* `NRegFreeCom` is redistributable managed library, can be build in Release and Debug mode Visual Studio 2017.
 Is build for `Any Cpu`
 * Library testing is done on XP SP3 and Windows 7 SP2
 * Run `deploy.bat`